LorenzoMartini/rust-tcp-io-perf/README.md

 - <strong>runner.py</strong>: This script will run the benchmark remotely with a client and a server
 - <strong>runner_bidirectional.py</strong>: This script will run the benchmark remotely with 2 clients and 2 servers (a client and a server on each of the 2 machines) in order to test bidirectional communication.

 If in your config file you specify PLOT=1 you will also see a summary plot of the samples.
-See the <strong>Visualizing results<\strong> chapter for details.
+See the <strong>Visualizing results</strong> chapter for details.

 ### Visualizing results